 When the "READY" mode light is illuminated on the Instrument Panel, the vehicle can move silently using the electric motor.
 Responders should approach the vehicle from the sides and stay away from the front or rear as they are potential paths for vehicle movement.
 Be sure to immobilize the vehicle in the following manner.

-Step on brake pedal to park the vehicle, then press the park (P) Button
+Step on brake pedal to park the vehicle, then select the shift button in park (P)

 Engage Parking Brake